jadedtdt/MusicBot/README.md

 - [OSX Tutorial](https://github.com/SexualRhinoceros/MusicBot/wiki/Installation-guide-for-OSX)

 Addendum:
-- Create a script like the below and follow in the information
+- Create a script like the below and fill in the information

 #!/bin/bash